 4. The provision of analysis and improvement of innovative products and solutions for older people

 The SIforAGE partners and cooperating participants set out not only to enhance European Union competitiveness in the promotion of innovative products for longer and better lives, but also to work for changing minds and attitudes towards elderly persons as full contributors to the socioeconomic development of the European Union.

 For further information and a newsletter, please see this link.

-SIforAGE expects to be more than just a roadmap: rather, an important part of its mission is to raise questions and influence current thinking.
-For this reason, it is in the process of developing a wide range of communication tools that are designed to augment and improve participation and cooperation between research communities, policy-makers, private firms and civil society.
+SIforAGE expected to be more than just a roadmap: rather, an important part of its mission was to raise questions and influence existent thinking.
+For this reason, it developed a wide range of communication tools that were designed to augment and improve participation and cooperation between research communities, policy-makers, private firms and civil society.